nandhinigurumoorthyy/MonfoDB-Task/README.md

 2. **DOCS**: Includes problem descriptions and MongoDB query solutions with visual aids.
 3. **TXT**: Plain text version of the solutions for quick reference.

-You can find the attachments in the `/docs` folder.

 ----

 ## Contribution Guidelines